The new Okonjima Plains Camp is located in Namibia's Okonjima Nature Reserve.

 Okonjima Plains Camp: Our full report

-Ideal length of stay: Two nights is ideal as you then get the opportunity to do most of the activities.
-However even with one night you can get an idea of what the AfriCat Foundations does and hopefully see some cats.
+Ideal length of stay: At least two nights is best if you want the opportunity to do most of the activities at Okonjima, particularly tracking leopard and cheetah.
+However, if time is limited, a one-night stay should give you an idea of what the AfriCat Foundations does, and with luck you will see some cats.

 Directions: 48km south of Otjiwarongo on the B1 you will see a clearly marked signpost for Okonjima.
-Head west for about 24km along this track and follow the sings directing you towards Main Camp.
+Head west for about 24km along this track and follow the signs directing you towards the Plains Camp.

 Owner: Owned by the Hanssen family

 Food quality: We didn’t get a chance to sample the food on our most recent visit in July 2014, although on previous visits to the old Main Camp the food has been of a very high standard.

 Before setting out on the early morning activity, guests are offered tea/coffee and muffins to keep you going until your return, when a full brunch is served.
 This is usually an array of cereals, bread, cheese and cold meat, fruit, yoghurts, and a full cooked breakfast of your choice, such as eggs, bacon, sausage, tomatoes, mushroom, omelette and pancakes.

 A set menu lunch is available.
 In 2014 this cost N$120 (about US$11) per person, rising to N$150 (about US$14) per person for 2015.